kilbanks/anhourinthecity.com/_posts/2017-06-29-day-7-everywhere-you-look.md

 Needless to say, it takes some getting used to the weather here.
 I’ve lived in this city for two years now and I still never know what to wear for the micro-climates.
 I thought my ears were going to fall off on it, but Chris & I discovered the coolest walkway/bridge.
 It went up over the highway and gave us wonderful views of the fog rolling in.

-Speaking of my walking buddy, one disappointing aspect of my walks so far is that the one time Chris attended is the _only_ time that I haven’t been catcalled.
+Speaking of my walking buddy, one disappointing aspect of my walks so far is that the one time Chris attended is the _only_ time I haven’t been catcalled.
 I don’t know if men think it’s complimentary to yell things at women, but it’s not.
 It just makes me (and most women I know) uncomfortable.

 Forty minutes into our walk, we entered what could be described as “not the best neighborhood”, and at first I felt myself become uncomfortable.
 It got me thinking though, it can be easy to want to avoid the seedier neighborhoods but I’ve found that when I walk through them, they’re actually the neighborhoods with the most culture, art, and people laughing.
 I soon found myself just caught up in the jovial vibe that is 6pm in the summer (even a cold one).